 Alternate day fasting is the method used in most research studies on the health benefits of fasting, such as increased longevity.
 It mimics the feasting and fasting that our ancestors experienced out of necessity, in times when food was scarce.

-We have only experimented with daily intermittent fasting.
-In our opinion, it’s much easier to form a routine around.
-Although you’d likely experience similar benefits, this intermittent fasting how to article is only for those of you starting daily intermittent fasting.
+In our opinion, it’s much easier to form a routine around 16/8 plan.
+Therefore, this intermittent fasting how to article is for those of you starting daily intermittent fasting.

 Intermittent Fasting Rules